paulobolinhas/GraphQL-Demo-Service/README.md

 # GraphQL POC

-GraphQL migration from REST (POC) - done in Mercedes-Benz.io internship (only the implementation here, not the whole project).
+done in Mercedes-Benz.io internship (only the implementation here, not the whole project).

 Phase 1, 2 & 3 - Integration, Creation & Performance/Optimization.